-[20:36] And so have you?
+And so have you?
 Have you done that?
 Because that's the first way we're to prepare for his return.
 The end of the world is by believing in him.
 Unless we doubt his return, Jesus says it's certain.

-At verse 32, he says, truly I tell you, this generation will certainly not pass away until all these things have happened.
-Heaven and earth will pass away but my words will never pass away.
+At verse 32, he says, Truly I tell you, this generation will certainly not pass away until all these things have happened.
+Heaven and earth will pass away, but my words will never pass away.
+In other words, his words are certain.

-In other words, his words are certain this will happen.
+This will happen.
 In fact, Jesus says this generation will not pass away either until they've seen these things happen.
 This generation in Luke always refers to the current living generation.

-Often those who hear Jesus but end up rejecting Jesus.
-And so those listening to his speak to his disciples or even those who thought they were his disciples at the time will see many of these things from verse 8 to 24.
+[21:19] Often those who hear Jesus but end up rejecting Jesus.
+And so those listening to his, speak to his disciples or even those who thought they were his disciples at the time, will see many of these things from verse 8 to 24.

-Paul, they will see false teachers, they will see disasters and famine.
+You know, they will see false teachers.
+They will see disasters and famine.
 I mean, Paul was collecting money for a famine in Jerusalem, remember.
+They will see persecution.

-[21:45] They will see persecution, they will see the army surrounding Jerusalem, they will see even the temple destruction because it happened only 40 years after Jesus said this, within the lifetime of this generation.
+They will see the army surrounding Jerusalem.
+They will see even the temple destruction.
+Because it happened only 40 years after Jesus said this.
+Within the lifetime of this generation.

-but just as the temple parallels the end, so this generation parallels future generations right up to the return, the end of the world.
+But just as the temple parallels the end, so this generation parallels future generations right up until the return.

-Because there's always going to be some people who might begin to listen to Jesus but end up rejecting Jesus right to the day he returns.
+The end of the world.
+Because there's always going to be some people who might begin to listen to Jesus, but end up rejecting Jesus.
+Right to the day he returns.
 Either way, Jesus is saying these things will certainly happen.

-heaven and earth may pass away but his word never will and we here this morning can be even more certain than Jesus' first hearers because he has risen from the dead as he said.
+[22:26] Heaven and earth may pass away, but his word never will.
+And we here this morning can be even more certain than Jesus' first hearers.
+Because he has risen from the dead, as he said.

-Jerusalem was surrounded by the Romans, the temple was destroyed in history, his word in part has already come true and so we have even more reason to believe the rest of his word will come true and so knowing it's certain we're to prepare for it, verse 34, by being careful or your hearts will be weighed down with carousing drunkenness and the anxieties of life and that day of the Lord his return will close on you suddenly like a trap.
+Jerusalem was surrounded by the Romans.
+The temple was destroyed in history.
+His word, in part, has already come true.
+And so we have even more reason to believe the rest of his word will come true.

+And so knowing it's certain, we're to prepare for it.
+Verse 34, by being careful.
+Or your hearts will be weighed down with carousing drunkenness and the anxieties of life.
+And that day of the Lord, his return, will close on you suddenly like a trap.

-[23:09] We're to be careful not to be weighed down by the things of this world, you know, overindultering in things, in excesses, I mean that's what the drunkenness refers to, excess drink, right?
+We're to be careful not to be weighed down by the things of this world.
+You know, overindulging in things, in excesses.
+I mean, that's what the drunkenness refers to, excess drink, right?

-We're not to get distracted or weighed down with excesses of this world or even the anxieties of this world, the cares of this life, whether it's our kids or our jobs, our finances, our health, whatever it is.
+We're not to get distracted or weighed down with excesses of this world, or even the anxieties of this world, the cares of this life.
+Whether it's our kids or our jobs, our finances, our health, whatever it is.